 - Shop – here your products are going to be displayed.

 - Cart – it is the shopping cart where your customers can adjust their orders before proceeding to checkout.

 - Checkout – Here the customers will choose the shipping/delivery method and they will pay for whatever they’ve bought.

 - My Account – It is a kind of a profile page for registered customers, they will be able to manage some details and view their past orders.

 Clicking the Continue button is all you need to do at this stage of the WooCommerce wizard, WooCommerce will automatically set up those pages for you.

 Store Locale Setup

-One of the most crucial part of your store setup is undoubtedly the locale, these few parameters define your business currency, preferred units and origin.
+One of the most crucial parts of your store setup is undoubtedly the locale, these few parameters define your business currency, preferred units, and origin.